avrahamcool/aleph1-layout/README.md

 yarn
 ```

-## Installing / Getting started

-simply run `yarn test` or `npm test` to compile the sass and run the demo page.
+then simply run `yarn test` or `npm test` to compile the sass and run the demo page.

 run `yarn watch` or `npm watch` to run sass watch on the entire project.